Local Government Records Program

 Non-record Materials- Material excluded from the legal definition of a record.
 If a document or other item does not meet all three parts of the definition of a “record,” then it is a non-record and is not subject to the Public Records Act or Ohio’s records retention requirements.

-One-Time Disposal of Obsolete Records (RC-1)- This form is used to request authorization to dispose of or transfer obsolete records series or record series no longer being created.
+One-Time Disposal of Obsolete Records (RC-1)- This form is used to request authorization to dispose of or transfer obsolete records series or unsalvageable records that have been destroyed in a disaster.
 Unlike the continuing authority provided by an RC-2 records schedule, RC-1 one-time disposal application allows records to be disposed of one time and is only applicable to the specific records and dates listed on the application.
 Templates for all of the forms can be found here.

 Permanent Record- Record appraised as having sufficient value to warrant continued, perpetual preservation beyond its period of active use.